XRPLF/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 [[ACCOUNTS]]
 address = "r3kmLJN5D28dHuH8vZNUZpMC43pEHpaocV"
-desc = "Ripple-owned address from old ripple.txt file"
+payid = "rome$example.com" # Not the real payid address of this account (it's an example) desc = "Ripple-owned address from old ripple.txt file"
 # Note: This doesn't prove ownership of an account unless the
 #   "Domain" field of the account in the XRP Ledger matches the